exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 CGI
 ---

 CGI stands for Common Interface Gateway.
-It is a specification that enables web server to execute programs.
+It is a protocol, whose specification enables web server to execute programs.
+CGI is platform independant, and can be used with any programming language.

 PHP may be build as a CGI, but also as a webserver module or a CGI server.

+CGI was widely used in the early days of the web, more modern web development approaches, such as server-side scripting have largely replaced CGI in contemporary web development due to performance and security considerations.

 `Documentation <https://en.wikipedia.org/wiki/Common_Gateway_Interface>`__

-Related : :ref:`PHP-FPM <fpm>`, :ref:`Command Line Interface <cli>`
+Related : :ref:`PHP-FPM <fpm>`, :ref:`FastCGI <fastcgi>`, :ref:`Command Line Interface <cli>`

+Added in PHP `CGI and command line setups <https://www.php.net/manual/en/install.unix.commandline.php>`_

 .. _exception-chain: